 2: Better planning and forecasting: Planing and forecasting your inventory demand allows warehouses to better plan for the future.
 Having this data makes it much easier to allocate resources without having to incur extra costs.

 3. More return to the customer: Providing timely delivery is one of the deciding factors when it comes to repeat business.
-Optimizing a warehouse creates conditions in which high-demand items in-demand are always stocked, leading to timely order fulfillment.
+Optimizing a warehouse creates conditions in which high-demand items in-demand are always stocked, leading to timely order fulfilment.

 Understanding some of the important tips on how to make our warehouse system smooth at the receiving point, directly helps in making the entire inventory management process efficient.